-Switzerland has concluded five agreements for procuring vaccines
+Switzerland has so far concluded five agreements for procuring vaccines

 Switzerland has signed various agreements with vaccine producers.
-If the vaccines are authorised by Swissmedic, Switzerland will receive the number of reserved vaccine doses stated in the respective agreement.
+If the vaccines are authorised by Swissmedic, Switzerland will receive the number of reserved vaccine doses stated in the respective agreement in 2021.
 The vaccine producers will then distribute them in stages over several months:

 - Pfizer/BioNTech: 6 million vaccine doses